CSNW/data-manager/README.md

 Usage:

 1. Add `babel-plugin-macros` as a dev-dependency
-2. Add `"plugins": ["macros"]` to .babelrc (see [macros docs](https://github.com/kentcdodds/babel-plugin-macros/blob/master/other/docs/user.md) for alternatives)
+2. Add `"plugins": ["macros"]` to .babelrc / babel.config.js (see [macros docs](https://github.com/kentcdodds/babel-plugin-macros/blob/master/other/docs/user.md) for alternatives)

 ### cast

 Cast a row using the given field mapping.
+For each key-value in the `cast` object, the row's value for the given key is passed through the given function.
+For values that depend on the entire row rather than a single key can be wrapped in the `derived` helper, which calls the given function with `(row, index, rows)`.

 ```js
 import { table } from 'data-manager';